seracio/annotation/README.md

 # Annotation

-> A minimalist annotation component for charts in SVG
+> A minimalist and opinionated annotation component for charts in SVG

 ## Disclaimer

 Annotations have became really importants for data visualization.
 This React component allows you to easily create small annotations in SVG charts.
-It is not as powerfull as [`react-annotation`](https://react-annotation.susielu.com/) by Susie Lu but can be useful in basic use cases (which represents 95% of mines).
+It is not as powerfull as the great [`react-annotation`](https://react-annotation.susielu.com/) by Susie Lu but can be useful in basic use-cases (which represents 95% of mines).

 ## Install